Word Measures on $GL_N(q)$ and Free Group Algebras: Introduction

 As part of our study of word measures in $\gln$ employing the free group algebras, we also prove some results about these algebras which may be of independent interest.
 For example, suppose that $T$ is a subtree of the Cayley graph of $\F$ with respect to some basis.
-If $I\le\A$ is a f.g.~ideal which is supported on $T$, then $I$ admits a basis which is supported on $T$ (Theorem \ref{thm:basis from coincidences}).
+If $I\le\A$ is a finitely generated ideal which is supported on $T$, then $I$ admits a basis with a generating set supported on $T$ (Theorem \ref{thm:basis from coincidences}).
 We also analyze the $\A$-module $\A/\left(w-1\right)$ obtained as the quotient of the right $\A$-module $\A$ by its submodule $\left(w-1\right)$.
 Theorem \ref{thm:cyclic generators of A_w} proves an analogue of Kaplansky's unit conjecture for these modules and shows that if $w$ is a non-power, then the only cyclic generators of $\A/\left(w-1\right)$ are the trivial ones.
-See also Section \ref{sec:Open-Questions} for a further discussion of this line of research.
+See Section \ref{sec:Open-Questions} for a further discussion of this line of research.